-Remove the Transmitter Assembly from the patient before entering the MR system room.
+Remove the Transmitter Assembly and wearable accessory from the patient before entering the MR system room.
 The strong magnetic field of the MR system could attract or otherwise damage the unit and may cause serious harm or damage to the Transmitter Assembly and/or the MR system.